Modern Slavery Statement 2023Published on 2 October 2023

 Opening statement from Edward Griffith, LoveCrafts’ CEO and Founder

 While the greatest risks of modern slavery are typically associated with countries outside the G20, it is within the G20 that most products of the crime of modern slavery are sold.
 We have a responsibility to ensure we prevent this from happening within our business or supply chain.
+We are now in our third year of reporting under the Modern Slavery Act and our statement below sets out what we have implemented since last year, as well as our plans for the next 12 months.

 Who we are

 LoveCrafts is a leading international platform for the crafts market.
 We began in 2012, with a simple mission to help makers find all their knitting supplies and inspiration in one place.
-Since then, we’ve expanded beyond knitting, to carry products in crochet, papercraft, sewing, embroidery, cross stitch, needlepoint, and quilting, with more craft categories in the pipeline.
+Since then, we’ve expanded beyond knitting, to carry products in crochet, paper craft, sewing, embroidery, cross stitch, needlepoint, and quilting, with more craft categories in the pipeline.

 LoveCrafts is the UK parent company of a group of companies, which includes our trading entities in the UK and US (namely LoveCrafts Makers Limited, Lovecrafts Inc and Valley Fibers Corporation (trading as “WEBS”)) and our subsidiary in Ukraine, which operates as a service company.
-We employ approximately 250 members of staff globally.

 Our supply chain